Frequently asked eyecare questions

 Children can be tested at any age.
 It is recommended that an optometrist sees them before they start school and start learning to read.
 Often, vision problems can be the reason why a child does not perform well at school, for example because they cannot see the board.
 The earlier a problem is detected the more chance there is of successful treatment.
 Children's eyes are fully developed by the time they are 8 years old so it is very important to have any problems detected before this.

 Although they are checked at school, it is not a full eye test.
 Their distance vision is normally checked but this will not detect all levels of long-sight.
 Short sight and large squints may be detected, but the school checks are not usually carried out by an eye care professional.
-For a full Eye test you should take your child to a registered Optometrist.
+For a full eye test you should take your child to a registered Optometrist.
 If left undetected for too long, some sight defects cannot be corrected.

 Your Contact Lens Optician will be happy to provide your contact lens specification once they have completed your fitting and initial aftercare visits.
 Please note that this means you may have to return to your Contact Lens Optician for more than one follow up visit in order for them to fully complete the fitting.

 Astigmatism is caused when the eye does not focus light evenly.
 Contact lenses for astigmatism have been available for several years now.
 Most types of astigmatism can be corrected with contact lenses.
 Your Contact Lens Optician will take careful measurements of the exact shape of the surface of your eye and your prescription, and decide which type of contact lens will be most suitable for you.
 Often, due to these precise measurements, a specific lens will need to be ordered for you to try as they are harder to fit exactly to the eye.
-Even the new, daily disposable soft contact lenses will be available for astigmatic contact lens wearers in the not too distant future!

 We will require a current, valid contact lens specification to supply your replacement contact lenses.
 We recommend that you should have an annual eye test and a contact lens check every 6 months, or more frequently, as advised by your Contact Lens Optician.